Are you or a loved one eligible for compensation?

-Did you or a loved one develop lymphoma after starting Dupixent injections?
-You may be eligible to take legal action and seek compensation.
-Complete the confidential form on this page to learn more about the Dupixent lawsuit.
+If you or a loved one were diagnosed with lymphoma after receiving Dupixent injections, you may be eligible to pursue legal action and seek compensation.
+Complete the confidential form on this page to learn more about the Dupixent lawsuit and whether you may qualify to file.

 Do you qualify?

-If you received Dupixent injections for 3 to 6 months and were later diagnosed with CTCL or any of the following cancers, you may be eligible to file a Dupixent lawsuit:
+If you received Dupixent injections for more than three months and were later diagnosed with CTCL or any of the following cancers, you may be eligible to file a Dupixent lawsuit:

 - Mycosis Fungoides